nio-blocks/allen_bradley_tags/README.md

   1. Create a new GitHub repository.
 For convenience, use the same name as `<new_block_name>`, and then copy the **Clone or download** URL.

-  1. Remove the tracking link to the original template repository
+  1. Remove the tracking link to the original template repository.

        `git remote remove origin`
-  1. Stage the new files
+  1. Stage the new files.

         `git add -A`
-  1. Reset ownership to yourself
+  1. Reset ownership to yourself.

         `git commit --amend --reset-author -m "Initial Commit"`
   1. Add tracking to the new remote repository using the URL you copied.

         `git remote add origin <new_repo_url>`
-  1. Push to a branch (usually `master`)
+  1. Push to a branch (usually `master`).

         `git push --set-upstream origin master`